erdmannfreunde/contao-onepage-navigation/README.md

 ## Acknowledgement

 This extension is inspired and based on [onepage-navigation](https://github.com/Sascha-Brandhoff/onepage-navigation) by Sascha Brandhoff.
+It's been adapted and rewritten for Contao 4.x as a symfony bundle.